Models

 Adding custom LLM providers

-Handling LLMs with Langchain is implemented through separated wrappers.
-This allows for the addition of support for any provider and model available via Langchain.
+Handling LLMs with Langchain and Llama-index is implemented through separated wrappers.
+This allows for the addition of support for any provider and model available via Langchain or Llama-index.
 All built-in wrappers for the models and its providers are placed in the pygpt_net.provider.llms.

 These wrappers are loaded into the application during startup using launcher.add_llm() method: